Every attempt has been made to accurately piece together history and events

 Fact and omissions corrections are always welcome.

-The STLA wishes to thank Tom Peoples for his inspiration and resolve to record a large portion of this history before it was lost, and most of all thanks go out to the various contributors who helped compile facts and information: Betty and John T. Baker, H. C Carter, Bob and Gail Coffee, Mike Crocker, Shirley Frazier, Barbara Homer, Carolyn Hunter, Velna Jackson, David Karger, Jan Koehne, Mary Beth Peoples, Alan Sparger, Laney Weise, Wilton and Carolyn Wilton, Cliff and Gail Woerner and a special thanks to Mike Settles whom provided detailed records including dates, names and prices for events '74-'86 and loaned me his collection of Longhom Journals ('83- '86), were they a hoot to go through!
+The STLA also wishes to thank Tom Peoples for his inspiration and resolve to record a large portion of this history before it was lost, and most of all thanks go out to the various contributors who helped compile facts and information: Betty and John T. Baker, H. C Carter, Bob and Gail Coffee, Mike Crocker, Shirley Frazier, Barbara Homer, Carolyn Hunter, Velna Jackson, David Karger, Jan Koehne, Mary Beth Peoples, Alan Sparger, Laney Weise, Wilton and Carolyn Wilton, Cliff and Gail Woerner and a special thanks to Mike Settles whom provided detailed records including dates, names and prices for events '74-'86 and loaned his collection of Longhom Journals ('83- '86).

 (Did you know Velna Jackson and Betty Baker were both twirlers with the Texas Longhorn Band while they attended the University of Texas?)